 You are here:

-Advocacy is the actions taken to influence or produce systemic change to ensure fair treatment and social justice for people with mental illness and their carers.
+Advocacy is the actions taken to influence or produce systemic change to ensure fair treatment and social justice for people living with mental illness and their carers.

 Breaking down these barriers doesn’t just happen.
 A great deal of expertise goes into collaboration, research, recommendations, lobbying and education.
 All these parts work together to create an inclusive community where everyone can lead a positive life.